Accessible Course Content Resources and Checklists

 In preparing course content, the following workflow aligns with how Web Content Accessibility Guidelines (WCAG) are intended to be used in practice: build accessibility into your content from the start, then test and refine using supporting documents and tools.
-Keep in mind that no tool is perfect, so manual spot checks are a must along the way.
+Note: Manual checks are always necessary to ensure accuracy, as these tools are still being perfected.

 Practical workflow for course content creation